beehappy41s/resource-collection/README.md

-# resource-collection
+# Resource Collection
-Resources and code snippets collected from the web
+<sub>Resources and code snippets collected from the web</sub>

-feel free to use at your own risk - code snippets may or may not be correct. this is mostly a compilation for my own personal use.
+Feel free to use at your own risk - code snippets may or may not be correct. this is mostly a compilation for my own personal use.

 ## CSS Links
 <a href="css-tricks.com">CSS Tricks Blog</a><br>